wincsw/ENGG1340-Project-Group-188/README.md

   - Program codes in multiple files

-    The information of the events and their effects on the player will be stored in a separate file `events.cpp`, and access by the header file `events.h`.
+    The information of the events and their effects on the player will be stored in a separate file `data_events.cpp`, and access by the header file `data_events.h`.

 - Save and Resume gameplay